Boarded Windows and Other Writing

 You might also notice, on the right column of this page, some advance endorsements of the book, or you can go to the page sinfully devoted to praise for the book.

 I guess my gut feeling is that you should dispense with all this deliberation and just buy the thing.
 With luck, your local bookstore actually exists and will stock the book or happily and perhaps even flirtatiously order it for you.
 Or you could preorder it from an internet retailer, such as:

-I also write freelance journalism with some regularity, mostly book reviews, and will here and there link that work on “Hicksy’s Infrequently Updated Blog,” which I plan to update hourly.
+I also write freelance journalism with some regularity, mostly book reviews and other arts coverage, and will here and there link that work on “Hicksy’s Infrequently Updated Blog,” which I plan to update hourly.
 Some of my short fiction and other work is linked, where possible, below.
 Or in some cases I’ve linked to the publication in which the piece appeared, if you’re the sort of person who seeks out back-issues of magazines and literary journals:

 - “S’more Trees,” poem of sorts, forthcoming in Paper Darts.

 - “Fifty-Percent Mesostics on Six Artists from My Record Collection’s ‘Ga—’ Section,” Metro, September 2011.

 - “The Crying Retreat,” in Swink.
 (I can’t get a link to work–I’ve tried, and sought out the assistance of someone more technically adept than I–but you should be able to get there through a search engine.)